alijafargholi/prman_rfmPrimVarTool/doc/installation.rst

     from rfmPrimVarTool.src import primVarApp; reload(primVarApp); primVarApp.create_ui()

-.. note:: Since probably you don't want to run the script from the python tab everytime you wan to open the tool, you could drag and drop the code from the *python* tab to a *shell*
+.. note:: Since probably you don't want to run the script from the python tab everytime you need to open the tool, you could drag and drop the code from the *python* tab to a *shelf*